-Later in Bournemouth – I facilitated discussion group on Facebook, which included contributors from around the world.
+Later in Bournemouth – I facilitated a discussion group on Facebook, which included contributors from around the world.

-In my teenage years – I formed a group/band playing rock and pop music – resident band in Bournemouth Town Centre – including for the annual dance of the Bournemouth Echo.
+In my teenage years – I formed a rock group/band playing rock and pop music – resident band in Bournemouth Town Centre – including for the annual dance of the Bournemouth Echo.